jcksnvllxr80/weather-station/README.md

 The following classes (which are all in this repo) must be manually loaded onto the pico for this project to work (main.py also necessary):

+- conf directory with 'config.json' inside... use the example i provided (will need to use an online converter to base64 encode your ssid and password)
 - base64.py
+- time_utils.py
+- http_utils.py
+- mrequests.py

 ## Erase and flash micropython on the ESP32-C3-Mini from windows CMD